-You are really giving us reasons why you think you have the right to feel bad, to eat crap and make yourself feel bad.
+You are really giving us reasons why you think you have the right to feel bad, to eat crap, and make yourself feel bad.

 - Sorry for your whining, but eating crap is optional no matter how much you are served.

-- You are really telling us that you are a pathetic reflection of them who has no responsibility or control over their own responses.
+- You are really telling us that you are a pathetic reflection of them who has no responsibility or control over their responses.

-When others try to make you responsible for their poor responses because of your poor responses—never accept it.
+- When others try to make you responsible for their poor responses because of your poor responses—never accept it.

 - Yes, take responsibility for your own poor responses—but never theirs.